Small claims procedure

 The claim cannot exceed €2,000.

-Consumer claims cannot be made in the Small Claims Court for debts, personal injuries or breach of leasing or hire-purchase agreements.
+Consumer claims cannot be made through the small claims procedure for debts, personal injuries or breach of leasing or hire-purchase agreements.

 Businesses can make claims against other businesses in relation to contracts for goods or services purchased.
 It does not apply to claims in relation to: